Vivoldi SSO (Single Sign-On) — Integration Guide

 1. Generate Certificate Key Files

-To issue JWT tokens using the RS256 algorithm, you need an RSA Private Key and Public Key.
+To issue JWT tokens using the RS256 algorithm, you need an RSA Private Key and Public Key pair.

 Linux Terminal